-Streaky bacon wrapped parsnips with roasted leg of turkey & cranberry sauce
+Streaky Bacon Wrapped Parsnips, with roasted leg of turkey and cranberry sauce

 - 2 x medium/small parsnips per person, peeled and trimmed